 These are sales that would happen even if you did not buy ads.
 They happen organically, not because of advertising.

-You’re running a Black Friday campaign across multiple marketing channels.
-With incrementality measurement, you compare a group exposed to your ads to one that isn’t, allowing you to measure the incremental sales increase driven by your marketing campaign.
+Imagine you’re running a Black Friday campaign across multiple marketing channels.
+With incrementality measurement, you compare a group exposed to some Instagram ads to another set that isn’t, and this allows you to measure the incremental sales increase driven by your marketing campaign.
 Without incrementality measurement, it would be difficult to determine which sales would have happened anyway as part of the usual seasonal shopping trends.

 With this control and test approach, you also can understand marketing impact at a more granular level.
 For instance, you can figure out if your display ads or social media posts are the primary drivers of an uplift in your YOY holiday sales.